Student Advice

 What is a joint honours degree?

-A joint honours degree is a degree that allows you to study more than one subject and then amalgamate them into one single qualification.
+A joint honours degree is a degree that allows you to study more than one subject under a single qualification.

 How do I choose a joint degree?